 4. Hotel Riu Dubai

-Few openings look set to beat this beast on the family front, which launched in December with 750 rooms alongside a waterpark, five pools (two for children), swim-up bars and a spa, all set by the beach on new waterfront development Deira Islands.
-It’s a 20-minute drive from Dubai Creek and its atmospheric souks, but the biggest USP is its 24-hour all-inclusive offering, which provides round-the-clock snacks and drinks, alongside themed meals at its smattering of restaurants, nightly entertainment, daily activities at the RiuLand kids’ club, and watersports such as kayaking and paddleboarding.
+Few openings look set to beat this family-focused behemoth, which opened in December with 750 rooms, alongside a water park, five pools (two for children), swim-up bars and a spa, all set by the beach on new waterfront development Deira Islands.
+It’s a 20-minute drive from Dubai Creek and its atmospheric souks, but the biggest selling point is its 24- hour all-inclusive offering, which provides round-the-clock snacks and drinks, alongside themed meals at its array of restaurants, nightly entertainment, daily activities at the RiuLand kids’ club, and watersports such as kayaking and paddleboarding.

-“The biggest USP is its 24-hour all-inclusive offering, which provides round-the-clock snacks and drinks, alongside themed meals at its smattering of restaurants.”
+“The biggest selling point is its 24- hour all-inclusive offering, which provides round-the-clock snacks and drinks, alongside themed meals.”

 5. Marriott Resort Palm Jumeirah

 This oceanfront property – Marriott’s first foray into Dubai – is set to open on Palm Jumeirah in September with a private beach, pool, spa, fitness centre and Kidz Club, plus eight restaurants serving Korean, Italian, Mexican, Japanese and beyond.
 There’s also a rooftop bar serving Peruvian food – complete with a garden maze at its entrance, in true Dubai style – and every room comes with its own private balcony, offering views across the glimmering Gulf.
 It’s handily located on the Palm’s West Promenade, with watersports on the doorstep and key attractions including the Burj Khalifa and Dubai Mall a short hop away.

 “There’s also a rooftop bar serving Peruvian food – complete with a garden maze at its entrance, in true Dubai style.”